Home / Blog / Save Tab Groups

 4. Reopen the group from the bookmarks bar grid item, or open More > Tab groups and choose the group.

 For Chrome's grouping basics, use our Chrome tab groups guide.
-If your main question is whether groups survive closing Chrome, the dedicated guide on whether tab groups save when you close Chrome covers that scenario in more detail.
+If the real question is what happens after you quit Chrome, the dedicated guide on whether tab groups save when you close Chrome covers that case in more detail.

 Settings That Make Saved Groups Easier to Find